How to defend a criminal case successfully depends on many different factors.

 An experienced criminal defense lawyer for over 25 years, David Pflaum has the expertise to build a defense, find the weaknesses in the prosecutions case, and win cases for clients by examining the following areas to determine the best strategy for victory.

-STRENGTHS AND WEAKNESSES OF THE CASE
+HOW TO DEFEND A CRIMINAL CASE BY DEVELOPING THE STRENGTHS AND WEAKNESSES OF THE CASE

 Attorney Pflaum builds the best defense based upon the strengths and weaknesses of the prosecutions case.

-The Client: It is absolutely essential to meet with the client to learn firsthand everything that happened to cause the client to be suspected of committing a criminal offense.
+The Client.
+It is absolutely essential to meet with the client to learn firsthand everything that happened to cause the client to be suspected of committing a criminal offense.

 Clients usually have an enormous amount of helpful information that the defense attorney may use to develop the strengths of the defense case effectively.